Earn your wings with Northern Air’s Private Pilot Course.

 Aviation Medical Examiners (AME) near Bonners Ferry:

-Option 1: Official Ground School at Northern Air.
-This takes place once a year, usually January through April on Tuesday nights.
+Option 1: In-person Ground School at Northern Air; this takes place once a year, usually January through April on Tuesday nights.
 Occasionally we may hold a ground school in the fall based on the number of interested students.
 You can see the current status of Ground School on our website.

 Option 2: Complete an online ground school course.
 Examples include, but are not limited to: King Schools, Sheppard Air, and Gleim.